Conservative Website ‘Drudge Report’ Blames U.S. Government For Cyber-Attack

 For those who are unfamiliar with Drudge Report, it is not a normal news site that reports its own stories.
 Instead, it locates stories from around the web and posts links to those stories on its main page.
 It is basically a news aggregator that does not post its own reports based off other people’s material.
 Instead, Drudge Report simply posts links to the aggregated news on its website and people go there for referrals to other sites, particularly for conservative news.

 According to a report on Deadline, the DDoS site hack of Drudge Report lasted about 90 minutes, which can be a lifetime for people who are trying to get out on top of breaking news when it is happening.
-With such an intense political climate as of late, the timing could not have been more suspicious for Matt Drudge, according to his Twitter posts about the attack.
+With such an intense political climate as of lately, the timing could not have been more suspicious for Matt Drudge, according to his Twitter posts about the attack.

-The DDoS (distributed denial of service) attack on Drudge Report adds to the growing distrust that conservative-minded people already have of the U.S. government.
-It only stands to further deepen their conspiracy theories when the U.S. president is a liberal that has pursued domestic and international actions that further the progressive cause.
+The DDoS (distributed denial of service) attack on Drudge Report adds to the growing distrust that conservative minded people already have of the U.S. government.
+It only stands to further deepen their conspiracy theories when the U.S. President is a Liberal that has pursued domestic and international actions that further the progressive cause.

 Matt Drudge took to Twitter two times on Thursday and disseminated his conspiracy theory that the U.S. government was behind the DDoS attack that paralyzed his Drudge Report website during the breaking news on Russia.